JoeyyScott/Gamer-Supplies/README.md

 **Supply buttons**
 + Within each card there are multiple buttons based on who is accessing the site.
-    + If the user is not logged in they will see Register and Login buttons.
+    + If the user is not logged in they will see Register and Login links below the Supply information.
-    + If the user is logged in they will see an Add to Crate and quantity adjust buttons.
+    + If the user is logged in they will see an Add to Crate and Quantity Adjust buttons.
-    + If the user is logged in as a superuser they will see an Add to Crate, quantity adjust and Edit/Delete buttons (denoted by relevant icons).
+    + If the user is logged in as a superuser they will see an Add to Crate, Quantity Adjust and Edit/Delete buttons (denoted by relevant icons).

 **Supply navigation**
 + A navigation bar which filters the list of supplies based on category filters and sort options which are contained in a dropdown.
-+ A search box which allows users to search which can match the supply name, description and brand.
++ A search box which allows users to search and match the supply name, description and brand.

 ## Included in both **crate.html** and **checkout.html** is: